String topology of finite groups of Lie type: Introduction

 }

-\begin{thrm}[Untwisting theorem] \untwistingThmStatement \end{thrm} The ``untwisting'' procedure above is analogous to the $\Phi_e$--theory of finite group of Lie type of Brou\'e--Malle--Michel \cite{BM92,malle98}, but has the advantage that the unwisted group $BG^{h\muet}$ is again an $\ell$--compact group, rather than a mythical ``Spets'' (though in general {\em not} the $\ell$--completion of a compact Lie group, even if $BG$ is); see Appendix~\ref{appendix:pcg}.
+\begin{thrm}[Untwisting theorem] \untwistingThmStatement \end{thrm} We will deduce this result in Appendix~\ref{subapp:untwisting} from the more general Theorem~\ref{thm:class-lcglie}, which also gives a reduction when $\tau$ is not of coprime order, and addresses the question of how the \emph{homotopy type} of $\BtGq$ depends on e.g.\ $q$, generalizing \cite{BM07,BrotoMoellerOliver}.
+The ``untwisting'' procedure above is analogous to the $\Phi_e$--theory of finite groups of Lie type of Brou\'e--Malle--Michel \cite{BM92,malle98}, but has the advantage that the untwisted group $BG^{h\muet}$ is again an actual $\ell$--compact group, rather than a mythical ``Spets''.
+Theorem~\ref{thm:root-datum} describes the root datum of $BG^{h\muet}$, which in general does not lift to a root datum over $\Z$ even if the root datum of $BG$ does.